iantmn/iantmn.github.io/_posts/2023-2-13-MinorCapstoneAI.md

 ---
-title: "🤖 Capstone of the Minor Engineering with Artificial Intelligence"
+title: "🤖 Capstone project of the Minor Engineering with Artificial Intelligence: Using AI to classify how a project is used"
 date: 2023-02-13
 categories: [Projects, 🖥️ Software Development]
 tags: [Education 🎓, AI 🤖]